w3c/openscreenprotocol/ssdp.md

 # Privacy

-The standard UPnP device description exposes parameters about the device/service like unique identifier, friendly name, software, manufacturer, and service endpoints.
+The standard UPnP device description exposes parameters about the device/service, such as its unique identifier, friendly name, software, manufacturer, and service endpoints.
 In addition, the SSDP vendor extensions proposed in Method 2 advertise presentation URLs and friendly names to all devices on the local area network, which may expose private information in an unintended way.